EKal-aa/orange-support-files/doc/Evaluation_Results.md

 The standard model have some false positives and some false negatives, so not all Scrap parts are identified by the standard model.
 We use Feature Constructor to create a new feature "class" and use the models output for the probability to have a Scrap part.
 So we can tweak the standard models output.
 This new feature is than placed as the first meta with Select Columns.

 It is necessary to have the same sequence of classes in the target and in the metas (here 1.
 Scrap, 2.
 OK part).
+Use the arrow keys in Edit Domain and type in the corresponding sequence in Feature Constructor Values.

 ![](images/evaluation-results_02.png)